notfoundry/Mandate/README.md

 //register the commands in that class manager.register(new MyClassWithCommandMethods());
 ```
 If multiple classes register methods with similar command syntax, the *CommandManager* will try to resolve the differences as best it can.
-Registration of a correctly-formatted *command-executable* method can fail if it has the exact same minimum and maximum number of parameters of previously-registered command with the same syntax tree.
+Registration of a correctly-formatted *command-executable* method can fail if it has the exact same minimum and maximum number of parameters of a previously registered command with the same syntax tree leading up to the command.

 ---